i05nagai/memorandum/language/english_speaking.md

 * keep
     * you want to keep your skills up-to-date
     * keep from/prevent from
+        * to prevent sb from leraning about sth
+        * he's seriously ill, and I don't think it's right to keep it from the children
+    * keep yourself from sth
+        * to prevent yourself from doing sth
+        * we couldn't keep from laughing
+        * he couldn't keep himself from grinning at him
     * keep back/hide/
         * if you feel that someone is keeping back information from you, you might feel that you want to confront them about the situation
+    * keep sth under control
+    * keep going
+    * keep sb going
+    * keep sth quiet
+    * keep your promise/word
+    * keep an appointment
+    * keep a diary/an account/a record
     * keep track of
+    * keep a secret
+    * keep time
+        * (of a watch or clock) to show the correct time
+        * Does your watch keep good time?
+    * keep goal
 * I plan to take entrance exams for second choice and third choice universities because I don' want to end up without a university.
 * still, yet, already
     * It's 10 o'clock and joe is still in bed